-It is this final symptom that causes a cat to lose its voice.
-Pharyngitis inflames the back of the throat.
-This leaves the cat with a sore throat.
-The cat will find it painful to swallow or verbalize.
+It is pharyngitis that causes a cat to lose its voice as it inflames the back of the throat.
+This leaves the cat with a sore throat, making it painful to swallow or verbalize.

-As with FHV, a cat can be vaccinated against FCV.
-This is not always entirely successful.
-FCV mutates regularly, so a different strain could impact a cat.
-A vaccine will minimize the symptoms, though.
+A cat can be vaccinated against FCV, but this is not always successful.
+FCV mutates, which means that a different strain could impact a cat.
+However, a vaccine will minimize the symptoms.

 Hyperthyroidism is comparatively common in senior cats.
 This condition is also known as thyrotoxicosis.